 Perhaps you’re not interested in handling too much inventory or working with a product that demands quite a bit of customer interaction.
 You might prefer the world of digital products instead.
 If you’re a blogger or influencer, you already have a platform to sell digital products, but if you aren’t, it’s easy to create one.

 Selling digital products simply means your customers download the product instead of you selling them a physical item.
 These products range from $1 to $1,000 and everywhere in between.
 All you need is a website or platform to sell on and off you go.

 If someone can download it, then you can make money.
 Items such as:

 - Organization tools

-Not only can you sell digital products on your own website, places such as Etsy are amazing platforms.
+Not only can you sell digital products on your website, but places such as Etsy are also amazing platforms.
 Or, look for niche platforms, such as selling photographs to a site like Shutterstock.
 The benefit here is you earn money quickly, get paid right away if you use a service like PayPal, and it produces passive income.
 Talk about a work-from-home win!